 Mammiyoor Shree Mahadev Temple

-A famous Shiva Temple situated nearby.
+A famous Shiva Temple is situated nearby.
 The main presiding deity is Shiva.
 Constructed in the pagoda style.
 Other shrines are dedicated to Ganapati, Vishnu, Subramanya, Ayappa, and Kali.
 Shivaratri and Ashtami Rohini are two major festivals celebrated here.
 They say that a visit to this town is incomplete unless one has visited this temple.

 Read More – Temples of Vrindavan